 |Camera||1MP||VGA (640 x 480 pixels)|

 |Unit Size||5.8 x 3.4 x 2.9 inches||4.1 x 3.2 x 3.8 inches|

 |Video and Music Streaming||✔||✔|

-Both Alexa displays were designed for bedside tables.
+Both Alexa smart speakers were designed for bedside tables.
 By going into Alexa settings, you can turn off the camera and microphone on either device.
 However, the Echo Show 5 ensures you get a little more privacy since it features a built-in cover that slides over the camera lens.
 It's something you definitely want if you plan to put an Alexa display in your bedroom.